ibaiu1986/TFR-Framework/README.md

 # TFR Framework

-Dynamic operations framework for Arma Reforger focused on mission makers.
-It features intel chains, dynamic objectives, HALO insertion, persistence, enemy communications, civilian interaction, rewards, and admin tools.
-Designed for coordinated units, dedicated servers, and immersive scenarios, TFR Operations aims to provide configurable systems for building replayable missions across custom maps.
+# TFR Framework

+TFR Framework is a modular framework for Arma Reforger designed to provide reusable gameplay, operations, persistence, interaction, placement and utility systems for communities, servers and future TFR addons.

+It is intended as a shared foundation for TFR projects, with a focus on clean configuration, modular systems, dedicated server stability and long-term expandability.

 License
 This project is licensed for non-commercial use only.